 What Is Psychoanalysis And How Can It Benefit Me?

 You've probably heard of psychoanalysis, but you may not know precisely what it is.
-It's one of the oldest forms of modern psychology, first popularized by Freud, and it's still used today.
-This post will explain what it is and how it can help you in the modern world.
+It's one of the oldest forms of modern psychology, first popularized by Sigmund Freud, and it's still used today.
+This article will explain what psychoanalysis is and how it can help you in the modern world.

 Psychoanalysis is therapy and theory based on the unconscious mind.
-Sigmund Freud first adopted it at the end of the 19th century, and it has evolved since then.
-Let's look at the unconscious mind first.
+Psychoanalysis aims to pull repressed fears and conflicts to the conscious mind so they can be treated.
+Some techniques used in psychoanalysis include dream interpretation and free association.
+Sigmund Freud first adopted psychoanalysis at the end of the 19th century, and it has evolved since then.
+Let's look at some of the components of psychoanalysis.

-A comparison that's cliché yet perfectly describes what the unconscious mind is an iceberg.
-The tip of the iceberg coming out of the water is big and noticeable, and this is your conscious mind.
-Your feelings, desires, and other beliefs that you can observe.
-However, under the water is an unseen, and even larger, part of the iceberg, unconscious.
-These are feelings, beliefs, traits, memories, and other thoughts that are not in the conscious mind.
+A comparison that's cliché yet perfectly describes the unconscious mind is to compare it to an iceberg.
+The tip of the iceberg coming out of the water is big and noticeable, and this is your conscious mind, including your feelings, desires, and other beliefs that are observable.
+However, under the water is an unseen—and even larger—part of the iceberg, the unconscious mind, containing feelings, beliefs, traits, memories, and other thoughts that are not in the conscious mind.
 Despite not being observable under most circumstances, the unconscious mind is the puppet master, greatly affecting how you act and think.

 Freud believed that the unconscious exists because if it were conscious, it would threaten or damage you.
 For example, some trauma may be unconscious, and if you remembered it, it could hurt you.

 Other times, psychoanalysis is the key to getting the unconscious mind out in the open.
-One technique Freud uses is free association.
+One technique Freud developed is free association.

-The free association involves the patient sitting down and telling the therapist anything that comes to their mind.
-The patient should not leave any thought censored and instead give the therapist all their thoughts.
+Free association involves the patient sitting down and telling the therapist anything that comes to their mind.
+The patient should not leave any thought censored and instead share all their thoughts with the therapist.
 This allows the therapist to see how the patient thinks.
-The point isn't to judge for the thoughts, but instead, be curious and figure out the person's desires.
+The point isn't to judge the thoughts, but instead, be curious and figure out the person's desires.

 It's very free-form, and neither party knows how it will go.
 Often, the therapist will link together different themes based on the thoughts and make assumptions about the patient's unconscious desires.
 However, the main goal is for the patient to discover themselves and learn more about what makes them tick.

-Psychoanalysis believes that a person's traits and personality are inherited and what happens in their early childhood.
+Those who practice psychoanalysis believe that a person's traits and personality are inherited and that what happens in their early childhood affects them throughout their life.
 These events that occur in early childhood are often forgotten but can change someone's personality for better or worse.
 Every little incident you have as a child may shape you.

 The unconscious mind brings out many of the behaviors that we have.
-Many of your personality traits may be due to unconscious desires that are hard to find.
-You may want to understand your personaity better by reading about personality psychology.
+Many of your personality traits may be due to unconscious desires that are hard to put a finger on.
+You may want to understand your personaity better by reading about .

 Repression

-When you try to make the unconscious into the conscious, there is going to be resistance.
-These may come in the form of repressed memories.
+When you try to bring the unconscious into the conscious, there is going to be resistance.
+These unconscious thoughts may come in the form of repressed memories.
 Learn more about this by reading about repression psychology.

-Whenever you are experiencing conflicts between your conscious and unconscious mind, it may result in many side effects, such as depression or anxiety.
+Whenever you are experiencing conflicts between your conscious and unconscious mind, it may result in side effects such as depression or anxiety.

-According to psychoanalysis, you can liberate yourself by bringing the unconscious to the front of the mind and then use therapy to resolve your unconscious desires and memories.
+According to psychoanalysis, you can liberate yourself by bringing the unconscious to the front of your mind before using therapy to resolve your unconscious desires and memories.

 Transference

 Transference is referred to as the main centerpiece of psychoanalysis, and for a good reason.
-It's when the client starts projecting their feelings about someone else onto the therapist.
-It's quite common in therapy, and it can come in the form of positive experiences, negative experiences, or even sexual, such as falling in love with the therapist.
+This happens when the client starts projecting their feelings about someone else onto the therapist.
+It's quite common in therapy, and it can come in the form of positive experiences, negative experiences, or even sexual feelings, such as falling in love with the therapist.

-Transference may be a conflict in therapy, but it can also enhance the experience as well.
+Transference may be a conflict in therapy, but it can also enhance the experience.
 Let's look at the three forms of transference.

-Then there is another form of transference called countertransference.
-This is when the therapist projects their feelings to the client as well.
-The therapist has their struggles too, and countertransference could be the result of that.
+There is one other form of transference called countertransference.
+This is when the therapist projects their feelings to the client.
+The therapist has their struggles, too, and countertransference could be the result of that.

 If you feel like you're experiencing transference, you should discuss it with the therapist.
 It can be embarrassing to admit, but it must be done to help you progress with your therapy.

 When you go to a psychoanalytic session, you may go a few times a week for about an hour.
-The psychoanalysis office is the stereotype of the patient lying on a couch and talking to the therapist, who is usually out of sight.
+The psychoanalysis office visit often matches the stereotype of the patient lying on a couch and talking to the therapist, who is usually out of sight.

 Psychoanalysis can treat many problems, and it's good for a variety of situations.
 These include:

 - Anxiety and depression.
-While severe depression needs harder treatments, there may be an unconscious reason why you feel so anxious or depressed.
+While severe depression may require more intense treatments, there may be an unconscious reason why you feel so anxious or depressed.
 By talking to a therapist, you can get to the bottom of it.

-- Sometimes, your phobias may come from an incident as a child, and you may not remember.
-Psychoanalysis can figure out the reason for your phobia, and you can learn how to treat it.
+- Phobias.
+Sometimes, your phobias may come from an incident as a child, and you may not remember.
+Psychoanalysis can figure out the reason for your phobia, and you can learn how to overcome it.

 - Self-esteem issues.
 There may be an unconscious memory in your childhood that caused low self-esteem.
 From your parents harshly criticizing you to someone insulting you, there are a few reasons why you may have low self-esteem.

 - Relationship troubles.
-Everyone has their marriage problem or family issue, and there may be an unconscious reason for this.
+Everyone can have a marriage problem or family issue, and there may be an unconscious reason for this.
 From an old argument to an issue you had as a child, the therapist will help you bring these reasons to the forefront of your mind and allow you to get closure.

 - Self-destructive behaviors.
 These include addictions, unneeded risks, and other behaviors that don't have many advantages.
 Figuring out what these self-destructive behaviors are caused by can help you to improve your life.